kernelkit/infix/doc/networking.md

 [^2]: Link-local IPv6 addresses are implicitly enabled when enabling
     IPv6.
 IPv6 can be enabled/disabled per interface in the
     [ietf-ip][2] YANG model.
+[^3]: For example, IPv4 groups are mapped to MAC multicast addresses by
+    mapping the low-order 23-bits of the IP address in the low-order 23 bits of the Ethernet address 01:00:5E:00:00:00.
+Meaning, more than one IP multicast group maps to the same MAC multicast group.